-In addition to assisting executive branch ethics officials, OGE responded to requests for assistance from other key stakeholders, including Congress.
+Congressional Affairs: In addition to assisting executive branch ethics officials, OGE responded to requests for assistance from other key stakeholders, including Congress.
 OGE serves as the legislative liaison on behalf of the entire executive branch ethics program.
 OGE works to build congressional understanding of the executive branch ethics program and to inform congressional oversight and revisions to ethics laws.
-Notably, OGE responded to 12 complex inquiries from Members of Congress and provided 86 telephone consultations in response to requests for technical assistance on draft legislation and on a wide variety of executive branch ethics issues.
-OGE also provided briefings, upon request, to staffers from 10 Senate committees.

-OGE continued to support agencies' use of Integrity, OGE's executive branchwide electronic public financial disclosure filing system.
-Use of the system expanded to more than 15,000 filers currently using the system and continued to be fully adopted for filing by the highest-level executive branch officials.
-OGE continued to provide necessary help desk services and user resources, including written online tools, and live orientations and training.
+Notably, OGE responded in writing to several complex inquiries from members of Congress, sent several policy letters, and provided nearly 40 telephone consultations in response to requests for technical assistance on draft legislation and a wide variety of executive branch ethics issues.
+OGE provided briefings, upon request, to staffers from seven Senate committees.
+During the fiscal year, OGE also tracked 186 bills of relevance to the executive branch ethics program introduced in the 116th Congress.
+Integrity Support: OGE continued to support agencies' use of Integrity, OGE's executive branchwide electronic public financial disclosure filing system.
+Use of the system expanded to approximately 24,000 filers/33,000 Integrity users and continued to be fully adopted for filing by the highest-level executive branch officials.
+OGE continued to provide necessary Integrity help desk services and user resources, including written online tools, and live orientations and training.